Spread the love

 It has become evident that universities and colleges have become being breeding grounds for anti-Semitism, Marxism, pro-Hamas terrorist leanings, culture cancel, and affirmative action.

-A Catholic understanding of the meaning of suffering can become very helpful in providing perspective on suffering and persecution in relationship with God (Jesus).
+A Catholic understanding of the meaning of suffering can become very helpful in revealing perspectives on suffering, carrying crosses, and persecution in relationship with God (Jesus).

 “He who thinks that he has attained everything has nothing.”
 Archbishop John Chrysosotom